Do I need a screening mammogram?

 Mammograms do expose the breast to very small doses of radiation during the X-ray.
 Studies have shown that the benefits from regular mammograms far outweigh the risk.

-A full mammogram appointment from start to finish typically lasts between 30 and 45 minutes.
+The time you will spend in the breast imaging center for a screening mammogram is typically between 30 and 45 minutes.
 The mammogram itself typically takes about 10 minutes.
-The breast is compressed for typically five to 40 seconds per image.
+The breast is compressed for typically five to twenty seconds per image.

 Most screening results are available the day of the appointment.